NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 ## Exercises

 The files named `crackme01e.c`, `crackme02e.c`, et cetera are modified versions of their non-suffixed counterparts.
 They are intended as exercises, and can be solved with exactly the same techniques as are shown in the respective sections of this tutorial.
 You will have a much better experience if you solve them before moving on.

+## Media

+Saturday, Jan.
+6, 2017: This tutorial was featured on Hackaday, which briefly brought down my server.
+Hi to all of you who make it here from there.
+Please consider checking out my other tutorials and, if you want more content like this to be created, contributing to my [Patreon](https://leotindall.com).